-God gave His children in the wilderness two distinct laws:
+The laws that God gave to His children in the wilderness are:

 God’s moral law cannot be changed.
 Jesus said, “It is easier for heaven and earth to pass away than for one tittle of the law to fail” (Luke 16:17).
 Because these commandments are revealed principles of God’s holy character and are the very foundation of His kingdom, they stand true as long as God exists.
 “All His precepts [commandments] are sure.
 They stand fast forever and ever” (Psalm 111:7, 8).

-The primary laws in this book were those that deal with the worship of God (Exodus 24: 23–26).
+The primary laws in this book were those that deal with the worship of God such as temple ceremonies and sacrifices…etc (Exodus 20: 23–26).
 Then the laws respecting the rights of persons (Exodus 21:1–32), beginning with the rights of servants and ending with compensation to people for damages caused by animals.
 The third part deals with rights of property (Exodus 21:33 to 22:15).
 And the last part of the “book” gives various laws, some concerned with divine affairs, some with human affairs generally related to the civil structure of the state.
 This code contains about 70 different laws.

 In His service,